Adequate support during the interview

 The above examples demonstrate that the CGRS makes efforts to meet specific special procedural needs.
 However, certain limits have been noted in practice.
 As an example, in the case of a minor who had reached the age of 18 during the asylum procedure, special assistance was no longer attributed to him.[10]

-In 2018, the CALL also made a step towards a more child-friendly justice.
+Since 2018, the CALL is taking steps towards a more child-friendly justice.
 In a judgment of June 2018, the CALL tried to make the decision as understandable as possible by adapting the language of the judgement to the 13-year-old concerned Iraqi boy who had made his own request for international protection.[13]
 The language of the judgment was adjusted to such an extent that the minor could, even without the assistance of an adult, understand the reasoning of the judgment.
 By doing so, the CALL acts under the Guidelines for a Child-Friendly Judgment of the Council of Europe.
 The CALL further confirmed that the Immigration Office should apply the UNCRC and respect the child’s best interest.
+In 2023, the CALL decided to create a hearing room specifically for minor applicants.
+This measure is taken on the basis of recommendations by a doctoral researcher who is currently conducting research on children’s rights in the asylum appeal procedures.[14]

-In gender-related asylum claims, the official of the Immigration Office must check if the asylum seeker opposes being assigned a protection officer of the other sex.[16]
-Women and girls applying for asylum in their own name are also handed over the brochure “Information for women and girls that apply for asylum”, published by the CGRS in 9 languages.[17]
+In gender-related asylum claims, the official of the Immigration Office must check if the asylum seeker opposes being assigned a protection officer of the other sex.[15]
+Women and girls applying for asylum in their own name are also handed in a brochure called “Information for women and girls that apply for asylum”, published by the CGRS in 9 languages.[16]

 Exemption from special procedures